 Egocentric 3D hand pose estimation is critically important for interpreting hand gestures across various applications, ranging from extended reality (XR)~\cite{wu2020hand,sagayam2017hand,marchand2015pose,liang2015ar}, to human-robot interaction~\cite{sampieri2022pose,gao2021dynamic,gao2019dual}, and to imitation learning~\cite{qin2022dexmv,chen2023bi,antotsiou2018task}.
 Its importance has been magnified with the advent of advanced XR headsets such as the Meta Quest series~\cite{meta_quest} and Apple Vision Pro~\cite{apple_vision_pro_2024}, where it serves as a cornerstone for spatial interaction and immersive digital experiences.

-While current research of hand pose estimation primarily focuses on RGB image-based methods~\cite{lin2021two,li2022interacting, wen2023hierarchical, Fu_2023_ICCV,cho2023transformer}, these approaches are particularly vulnerable to issues related to lighting variation and occlusions caused by handwear, e.g., gloves or large jewellery~\cite{youtube_video_2024, apple_support_gloves_2024}.
+While current research of hand pose estimation primarily focuses on RGB image-based methods~\cite{lin2021two,li2022interacting, wen2023hierarchical, Fu_2023_ICCV,cho2023transformer}, these approaches are particularly vulnerable to issues related to lighting variation and occlusions caused by handwear, \eg, gloves or large jewellery~\cite{youtube_video_2024, apple_support_gloves_2024}.
 These challenges underscore the imperative for robust egocentric 3D hand pose estimation capable of performing reliably in a variety of common yet complex daily scenarios.
 The prevailing approach to facilitate robust hand pose estimation in low-light conditions utilizes \emph{near infrared} (NIR) cameras paired with active NIR emitters.
 This technology, invisible to the human eye, leverages active NIR emitter-receiver configurations for depth estimation through time-of-flight (ToF) or structured lighting.
 Nevertheless, active NIR systems are more power-intensive compared to passive sensing technologies~\cite{IntelRSL515, IntelRealSense2023D455} and are prone to interference from external NIR sources, such as sunlight~\cite{suarez2012using} and other NIR-equipped devices~\cite{seewald2019toward}.
 Consequently, these vulnerabilities restrict the effectiveness of hand pose estimation under bright daylight conditions and in situations where multiple augmented reality (AR) or virtual reality (VR) systems are used for collaborative works.

 In contrast to NIR-based methods, thermal imaging cameras offer a passive sensing solution for hand pose estimation by capturing long-wave infrared (LWIR) radiation emitted from objects, thereby eliminating reliance on the visible light spectrum~\cite{lloyd2013thermal}.
-This unique attribute of thermal imaging introduces several benefits for 3D hand pose estimation.
+This unique attribute of thermal imaging introduces several benefits for hand pose estimation.
 Primarily, it accentuates the hand's structure via temperature differentials, negating the effects of lighting variability.
-Moreover, thermal cameras are capable of detecting hands even under handwear such as gloves by identifying heat transmission patterns.
+Moreover, thermal cameras can detect hands even under handwear such as gloves by identifying heat transmission patterns.
 This ability ensures a stable and consistent representation of hands, independent of any coverings, thereby broadening the scope and reliability of hand pose estimation across various scenarios.